briandk/granovaGG/README.markdown

 3. A [blog post][DoaneBlog] by William E. J. Doane describing the Dependent Sample plots.

 ## How can I install the development version of granovaGG on my system?
-There are three ways to get granovaGG.
+There are three ways to get granovaGG:

+1. Grab our latest bleeding-edge development version
+2. Grab a comparatively more stable development version
+3. Get the current official release from CRAN

 Which way you choose depends on how adventurous you are and how much stability you want. *Choose your path wisely:*

 ### I've got icewater in my veins I want bleeding-edge code
 First, make sure you've got Hadley Wickham's excellent [devtools][devtools] package installed.
 If you haven't got it, you can get it in R: